 (3) Comparative Pantheons: Building on work in my 2008 book Witness to Dispossession that discussed the theological importance of The Pantheon in Rome for contemporary culture, I am interested in spaces built to contain spiritually/religiously diverse paths and experiences.
 I am beginning work on a theological study of such "pantheons," houses for "all gods," and am making plans to carry out a comparative study across time and culture of pantheons and their theological significance "then" and "now."

-My curriculum vitae can be found here, listing my books, articles, papers, and other academic material.
+My blog is Somatica Divina.
+My curriculum vita can be found here, listing my books, articles, papers, and other academic material.

-I am associate professor of theology in the Graduate School of Religion at Fordham University in New York City, and I currently serve as the president-elect of the Association of Practical Theology.
+I am associate professor of theology in the Graduate School of Religion at Fordham University in New York City.

-My interests all converge on a simple point: I am compelled by deep experiences of life: how they are known, named, savored.
+Compelled by deep experiences of life, I study how such experiences are fashioned: how they are known, named, savored.
 I find that the study of religion, when related critically to other fields, can help to creatively examine and appreciate these deep experiences and the accounts of ultimate reality to which they may be tied.

 My research and teaching circulate around the coordinates of theology, culture, and practice, focusing on the constitution of spiritual and religious experience, identity, and practice in comparative perspective in the contemporary world.

-In a word, I study "spiritual exercises" appreciatively, critically, and comparatively, across religions, spiritualities, secularities, and cultures.
+In a word, I study ways of living in view of what matters most -- or, "spiritual exercises" ... appreciatively, critically, and comparatively, across religions, spiritualities, secularities, and cultures.

 As a result, I explore where theological material comes from, how it works, and what it does, in "religious" and "secular" cultural situations -- with an eye toward contributing to greater freedom for contemporary persons, refinement of knowledge for academic contexts, and deeper understanding for religious and secular institutions.
 Much of my work focuses on construing theology as a cultural practice, and on cultural practices as theologically significant.
 I frequently research and teach in the field of practical theology.
 One theme throughout my work is the attempt to elaborate a "pantheonic" spirituality, a style of thinking-acting attentive to what is "across all divinity" (pan-theon), by critical exploration of how religious and spiritual subjectivities are put together in contemporary culture, and through critical and reflexive attention to cultural practices: religious, interreligious, and secular.